SAFCSP-Team/space-compexity/README.md

 **Problem**

-Enhance a function with Improved Space Complexity to O(1).
+Enhance a function with Improved Space Complexity.

 **Implementation**